lelutin/scout/README.md

 ## Using pip

-Note that for pip to install be able to install dbus-python, you need to have the libdbus-1 and libdbus-glib1 headers installed beforehand.
+Note that for pip to be able to install dbus-python, you need to have the libdbus-1 and libdbus-glib1 headers installed beforehand.
 In debian you can install them with: